zhufuyi/sponge/assets/install-en.md

 # Initialize Sponge, automatically install Sponge's dependency plugins
 sponge init

 # Check if all plugins have been successfully installed.
-If any plugins fail to install, retry with the command: sponge tools --install
+If any plugins fail to install, retry with the command: sponge plugins --install
-sponge tools
+sponge plugins

 # Check Sponge version
 sponge -v